3 months ago

 Due to all these concerns and past examples combined, we believe that these high CTR placements are part of a click network and can be considered as ad fraud.

-Next week’s article will cover “ad fraud and how to fight it” as a more general topic, but you can already start spending your media budget as efficiently as possible by applying these rules.
-Make sure to sign up to our newsletter to get notified of newly published content.
+This article covers “ad fraud and how to fight it” as a more general topic, but you can start spending your media budget as efficiently as possible by applying these rules.

 Once you have made that placement analysis we would advise to store the bad placements you found on an external list as you might use them for other campaigns but we will pick this up later on in the article.